Newborn hearing test

 Frequently asked questions

-Hearing loss in babies is uncommon, affecting only about one to two babies out of every thousand.
-However, these tests are important to ensure that if a problem is present, your baby can be referred to a specialist.
+Hearing loss in babies is uncommon, affecting about one to two babies in every thousand.
+These tests are important because they can identify potential hearing problems early, allowing for timely referral to a specialist if needed.
+Early detection helps ensure that any hearing issues can be addressed.

-What should I do if I think my baby might have a hearing problem?
+What should I do if I have concerns about my baby's hearing before the screening test?

-If you suspect your baby has a hearing problem, for example, if they don't respond to your voice or don't startle at loud noises, you should discuss your concerns with your doctor or health visitor.
+If you notice any signs that suggest a problem with your baby's hearing – for example, if they don't react to your voice or don't startle at loud noises – you should discuss these concerns with your doctor or health visitor.

 Further reading and references